What do writers do? To be a screenwriter, all you have to do is write, and many people struggle with doing that consistently.

 Learning how to write every day for it is tough because you naturally have other things to do.
 You have to pay rent and have family commitments, so it can be tough to find the time to find for your screenplay.
 Many screenwriters end up delaying the spec because they figure they can get back to it at any time.

 There are plenty of successful writing habits you can incorporate into your daily life.
 Even if you have a day job, you can apply these steps to help you finish that script.
-Once you finish one, you can move onto the next and develop an impressive repertoire of screenplays.
+Once you finish one, you can move onto the next and develop an impressive collection of movie scripts.

 Yes, writing every day is possible and recommended.
 Don’t just take our word for it.
 Listen to Stephen King who talks about how writing is a form of hypnosis and how you have to create a routine to finish anything.